SealKFC/sealkfc.github.io/_pages/about.md

 My current interests lie in optimizing control systems and computer vision algorithms.
 This summer, I am the leader and founder of a research group, supervised by Dr. Warren Hare, in which we explore control systems through vision-driven control.

 Please visit our github organization [Your Remote Arm](https://github.com/Your-Remote-Arm) to learn about our up-to-date research projects.

-For what is not mentioned in my profile page, I dislike operating systems and am working on deploying my first desktop in Arch Linux.
-Apart from academics, I am an avid pianist and have been playing every day for the past 12 years.
-I also love to play tennis and organize group gatherings with my friends at UBC!